 How do I get there?

 Generally we require residents to stay for at least three months.
-This gives them time to settle into the house, meet the other residents, work with us to develop their project and to present it during their stay.
-Shorter stays are possible by consultation, but often this means that the public presentation will not be possible.
 Residents are strongly encouraged to plan to stay for a minimum of three months.

 Are residencies always available?